datastreamapp/api-docs/docs/README.md

 Remember that your API key is for your use only.
 Please do not share your API key.
 If it does become public, please let us know, we can give you a new one.

 - **GET /Metadata**
+  - Retrieves the dataset-level metadata for the datasets that meet your query criteria.
   - Select By: `DOI`, `Version`, `DatasetName`, `DataStewardEmail`, `DataCollectionOrganization`, `DataUploadOrganization`, `ProgressCode`, `MaintenanceFrequencyCode`, `Abstract`, `DataCollectionInformation`, `DataProcessing`, `FundingSources`, `DataSourceURL`, `OtherDataSources`, `Citation`,   `Licence`, `Disclaimer`, `TopicCategoryCode`, `Keywords`, `CreateTimestamp`
   - Filter By: `DOI`, `DatasetName`, `RegionId`, `Latitude`, `Longitude`, `LatitudeNormalized`, `LongitudeNormalized`, `CreateTimestamp`
   - Order By: `DatasetName`, `CreateTimestamp`